deepika-rattewal/deepika-rattewal/README.md

 ## Hello there 👋
- i am a btech student
+ i am a third year btech student